 The frequency and intensity of hot flushes varies amongst women.
 When asked to explain how their hot flushes feel, some women report feeling a bit too warm, whilst others say they feel burning hot.
-They can occur at any time during the day or night.
-Hot flushes during the night are referred to as night sweats and they can cause sleep disruptions.
+Flushes can occur at any time during the day or night.
+Hot flushes during the night are referred to as night sweats.
+They can cause sleep disruptions resulting in tiredness and fatigue the following day.
 If you are experiencing night sweats you may be interested in reading ‘Help for Menopause Night Sweats’ here.

 What causes them?

 Although experts cannot agree on what specifically causes menopausal hot flushes, most believe that the change in hormone levels are to blame.
-It is thought that low levels of oestrogen may confuse the hypothalamus, the part of your brain that regulates body temperature.
+It is thought that low levels of oestrogen may confuse the hypothalamus.
+The hypothalamus is the part of your brain that regulates body temperature.

-When your brain thinks you are too warm it kicks off a chain of events in your body to cool you down, hence the sweating and racing heart that often accompany hot flushes.
+When your brain thinks you are too warm it kicks off a chain of events in your body to cool you down.
+This results in sweating and a racing heart that often accompany hot flushes.